Tradias/asio-grpc/doc/rpc_cheat_sheet.md

 ## Server

 All RPC types support sending initial metadata immediately.
-This is optional step.
-Completes with `false` if the call is dead.
+This step is optional.
+It completes with `false` if the call is dead.

 @snippet server.cpp send_initial_metadata-unary-server-side